* * Click or tap here to set up your FREE introductory lesson! * *

 I offer guitar session services at $65/hour (one hour minimum); however, each project will require a different amount of time, so please contact me for specific pricing on your project.
 Session work will always be completed as quickly as possible; some projects may take longer than others, but I will always make every effort to complete your project ahead of schedule and well before any other deadlines you may have.

-All of the song examples posted below feature my guitar and bass playing (exceptions: See You December bass and rhythm guitar, and Everyone Falls acoustic guitar—those tracks were performed by the associated clients), and all feature (either partially or fully) my production/engineering/mixing/mastering skills (see below for details about each song):
+All of the song examples posted below feature my guitar and bass playing (exceptions: See You December bass and rhythm guitar, and Everyone Falls acoustic guitar—those tracks were performed by the folks I was working for), and all feature (either partially or fully) my production/engineering/mixing/mastering skills (see below the links for details about each song):

 In Misery (Tom Foolery & Miss Chiff)